JesusQAEngineer/MauiApp1-QA-Sample/README.md

 ## 📦 APK Release
 A universal APK build is available in the Releases section.

-Download it here: [Looks like the result wasn't safe to show.
-Let's switch things up and try something else!]
+Download it from Releases section.

 ---